mihir-robotics/face-recog-game/README.md

 - **Model Architecture**: The `deploy.prototxt.txt` file contains the architecture of the model used for face detection.
 - **Model Weights**: The `res10_300x300_ssd_iter_140000.caffemodel` file holds the weights for the actual model layers.
 - **Required Modules**:
-  - OpenCV for Python
+  - OpenCV(cv2) for Python
   - NumPy
   - Pygame
-  - Argparse
+  - Imutils

 ## Repository Structure